Many of us have dreamed of cracking the concrete that encases the Moonee Ponds Creek for much of its flow through the southern part of Moonee Valley.

 Email email@example.com or firstname.lastname@example.org with any feedback you have on the draft plan.
 For further information, you can call call Moonee Valley Council’s City Design Team on 9243 8888 or Moreland’s Open Space Team on 8311 4387.

 Have your say by Tuesday, 14 August.

-… including the history of the creek in a pictorial timeline (the following pictures are from the Chain of Ponds Plan).
+… including the history of the creek in a lovely pictorial timeline.